awesomeTheGreat/newDjango/README.md

 5. Migrate(python manage.py migrate), makemigrations(python manage.py makemigrations) and migrate again.
 6. Createsuperuser (python manage.py createsuperuser)
 7. Runserver (python manage.py runserver) [Open your browser and visit 127.0.0.1:8000]

+Any PRs That do not break the code will be accepted.
+Happy Hacktoberfest